CesareMagnetti/AutomaticUSnavigation/README.md

 # AutomaticUSnavigation

 Investigating automatic navigation towards standard US views integrating RL/decision transformer with the virtual US environment developed in [CT2US simulation](https://github.com/CesareMagnetti/CT2UStransfer).
+We will start by investigating navigation in the CT volume, then integrate our cycleGAN model to the pipeline to perform navigation in US domain.

 ## example untrained agent exploiting it's value function